half-endearing (hopefully?) and half-annoying that I think there's no better

 initial gestures to creating a refined contour and the final steps of gradation

 of tone.
-I was especially interested in how Ryder approaches hatching and
+I was especially interested in learning how to use hatching and

 crosshatching.
-He believes that pencil strokes should be thought of in the same
+Ryder believes that pencil strokes should be thought of in the same

 way as a wash of color that you apply with a brush, so that you start to "mist"